pm7y/AzureEventGridSimulator/README.md

 #### Subscription Validation

 When a subscription is added to Azure Event Grid it first sends a validation event to the subscription endpoint.
 The validation event contains a `validationCode` which the subscription endpoint must echo back.
 If this does not occur then Azure Event Grid will not enable the subscription.

+Validation is not supported for the cloudevent schema.

 More information about subscription validation can be found at [https://docs.microsoft.com/en-us/azure/event-grid/webhook-event-delivery](https://docs.microsoft.com/en-us/azure/event-grid/webhook-event-delivery).